 You can get some high quality leads (just make sure they’re exclusive).
 This is very important – you don’t want to choose a provider that will share your leads with another company.
 Non-exclusive leads are useless (especially when you’re not the first one who bought them).
 Double- or triple-check that point before you engage with a lead provider.
 If they do provide exclusive leads, chances are you’ll get a list of qualified prospects tailored to your criteria.

 It’s easy to calculate ROI.
-Buying leads makes ROI-related number crunching simple.
+When you purchase leads, it makes ROI-related number crunching simple.
 You buy a lead list and see how many of those leads convert.
 This could make perfect sense for marketers who otherwise struggle to calculate ROI.

-Verdict: If you have a tight marketing budget and need leads to a) boost your budding business or b) stay afloat, then buying them might be a way out.
+Verdict: if you have a tight marketing budget and need leads to a) boost your budding business or b) stay afloat, then buying a leads list might be a way out.

 Information might be outdated.
 Some lead providers compile lists and then let them go stale for years before you buy them.
 You know what that means: contact details could have changed, and if we’re talking about B2B, some companies might have gone out of business.
 So the chances that the lead provider will bring you the companies you were targeting are pretty slim.

 You risk getting blacklisted (or even persecuted).
 Another issue here is that the information you get might be unvetted.
 You must be aware of where your leads come from and the processes used to qualify them – that means the lead provider should have transparent policies.
 If you buy untrustworthy or unqualified leads and start sending them unwanted emails, they can let their email provider know these messages are spam.
 It can get worse than just being blacklisted: sending cold email while not following the rules of the CAN-SPAM Act might cost you $42,530 per email.